ExampleTeam2/lost-and-found/deliverables/ScientificReport/scientific_report.md

 Furthermore, Banerjee’s research on digital image classification since the 1970s underscores the evolution from using textural and colour features to the current reliance on CNNs.
 This historical perspective reveals that early models had limited discriminative power and robustness, which were significantly improved with the advent of SIFT (Scale-invariant feature transform) and visual Bag-of-Words models.
 However, the transition to CNNs marked a pivotal shift due to their superior ability to capture both low-level and high-level features (Banerjee, 2023).
 Dayton et al. further illustrate the application of transfer learning in geolocation by refining a pre-trained ResNet-50 model on a specific geolocation task.
 Their work highlights the importance of data augmentation and hyperparameter tuning in improving model performance, as well as the need for balanced datasets to reduce bias and enhance generalizability (Dayton et al., 2024).

 To develop more robust and universally applicable geolocation models, it is essential to focus on creating systems that can operate effectively with lower-resolution images and without the need for panoramic views or extensive enriched datasets.
 This involves training models on diverse, real-world datasets that include a variety of image types, from urban streets to rural landscapes, captured under different conditions and perspectives.
 By doing so, the models can better mimic the conditions under which humans typically use images for geolocation, such as in social media posts, emergency situations, or historical photo analysis.
 For instance, PIGEOTTO, an evolution of PIGEON, takes a single image per location and is trained on a larger, highly diverse dataset of over 4 million photos from Flickr and Wikipedia, excluding Street View data.
 This approach demonstrates the model's ability to generalize to unseen places and perform well in realistic scenarios without the need for multiple images per location (Haas et al., 2024).

-While current state-of-the-art geolocation models have made significant strides, they often rely on enriched data and specific conditions that limit their generalizability.
-With our project we focus on developing models that can accurately geolocate images in more realistic scenarios, using low-resolution images.
-Additionally, expanding the dataset to include more countries, ensuring a balanced and distributed dataset, and addressing hardware limitations by utilizing lower image sizes are crucial steps for the problems of the state-of-the-art approaches.
-This will lead to more generalized models that enhance the practical utility of geolocation technologies across various real-world applications, from aiding in disaster response to rediscovering family histories and beyond.
 ## Contributions

 This paper has four main contributions.
 Firstly, we address the limitations of current geolocation models by developing a novel approach that leverages low-resolution images, enabling accurate geolocation in more realistic and diverse scenarios.
 Secondly, we enhance the dataset by expanding it to include more countries, ensuring a balanced and distributed representation, which is crucial for mitigating biases present in state-of-the-art models.
 Thirdly, we tackle hardware limitations by optimizing image sizes, making the model more accessible and efficient for deployment on various hardware platforms.
 Finally, we propose a new methodology for training and fine-tuning our model, incorporating the latest advancements in transfer learning and data augmentation techniques, which significantly improve the model's performance and generalizability across different real-world applications.